Prospect Floating Rate and Alternative Income Fund

 Senior Secured Loans

-- Source: Preqin, as of May 28, 2024.
+7 Per Finalis, as of November 20, 2025.
 For illustrative purposes only.
 Represents private equity dry powder in North America only.
 Dry powder is a term for uncalled capital commitments.